Tallinn University of Technology

 About the Laboratory of Inorganic Materials

-Laboratory of Inorganic Materials has developed from the Laboratory of Mineral Fertilizers established by academician Mihkel Veiderma in 1965 and leaded by Dr. Rein Kuusik.
+Laboratory of Inorganic Materials has developed from the Laboratory of Mineral Fertilizers established by academician Mihkel Veiderma in 1965 and leaded for a long time by Dr. Rein Kuusik (1941-2025).
 Later, due to expansion and changes in the research area, it existed as the Laboratory of Inorganic Technology and starting from January 2017, related to bigger structural changes in TalTech, the research group belongs to the Department of Materials and Environmental Technology as the Laboratory of Inorganic Materials.

-The research in the lab up to 2002 has been analyzed more in detail by the long-term scientific supervisor of the research group, academician Mihkel Veiderma (1929-2018).
+The early research conducted in the laboratory up to 2002 has been analyzed in detail by the long-term scientific supervisor of the research group, Academician Mihkel Veiderma (1929-2018).

 Prof. Andres Trikkel